THIS DATE IN HISTORY: April 25

 Video: Bobby Orr revolutionized defensive position

 1985: Wayne Gretzky has the second seven-point playoff game of his career.
-Gretzky scores three goals and sets up four more to power the Edmonton Oilers to an 8-3 road victory against the Winnipeg Jets in Game 4 to complete a sweep of the Smythe Division Final.
+Gretzky scores three goals and sets up four more to power the visiting Edmonton Oilers to an 8-3 victory against the Winnipeg Jets in Game 4 to complete a sweep of the Smythe Division Final.
 He scores two goals in the first period, then completes his hat trick with a shorthanded goal into an empty net midway through the third.
 Three of his four assists come on goals by Jari Kurri.
 Gretzky matches the single-game record he set two years earlier.

 1996: Mike Gartner completes the first playoff hat trick of his NHL career when he scores 7:31 into overtime to give the Maple Leafs a 5-4 victory against the Blues in Game 5 of the Western Conference Quarterfinals at Maple Leaf Gardens.
 Gartner scores once each in the first and second periods, then gives Toronto the victory by scoring a power-play goal against Jon Casey.

 Video: Mike Gartner had 17 seasons with 30-plus goals

 2008: The Penguins rally from a three-goal deficit to defeat the Rangers 5-4 at Mellon Arena in Game 1 of the Eastern Conference Semifinals.
 The Rangers enter the game with a 93-1 record when leading by three or more goals in a playoff game, having lost only to the Canadiens on April 6, 1967.
 The Penguins win for only the second time in 48 playoff games in which they trail by three or more goals.

 But exactly one year later, they do the same thing against the Philadelphia Flyers in Game 6 of the Eastern Conference Quarterfinals, allowing the first three goals of the game before rallying to win 5-3.